praekelt/feersum-lid-shared-task/README.md

 B. Duvenhage, M. Ntini and P. Ramonyai, "Improved Text Language Identification for the South African Languages," The 28th Annual Symposium of the Pattern Recognition Association of South Africa, 2017.

+A preprint of the paper is available at https://arxiv.org/abs/1711.00247

 ## The Data
 The data is from the NHCLT Text Corpera collected by South African Department of Arts and Culture & Centre for Text Technology (CTexT, North-West University, South Africa).
 Each folder in the data contains the original and improved text corpera for a single language.